This morning, I took the kids to school. Then, I came across this awesome stretch of sidewalk.

 Single Leg Happy Baby

-We are really working is that end range in the hips, in the opposite direction, really targeting the glutes and the hamstrings.
+We are really working on that end range in the hips, in the opposite direction, really targeting the glutes and the hamstrings.

 Perform 1 set of 2 reps, alternating back and forth between legs, start the hold to 10 seconds ( progress to 15 seconds, then to 20 seconds) with an intensity of light stretch in the glute and hamstring area.